nus-apr/auto-code-rover/README.md

 PYTHONPATH=. python app/main.py local-issue --output-dir output --model gpt-4o-2024-05-13 --model-temperature 0.2 --task-id <task id> --local-repo <path to the local project repository> --issue-file <path to the file containing issue description>
 ```

-If patch generation is successful, the path to the generated patch will be printed in the end.
+If patch generation is successful, the path to the generated patch will be written to a file named `selected_patch.json` in the output directory.

 ### [SWE-bench mode] Set up and run on SWE-bench tasks